kemalguvenc/Web-Homework/README.md

 # Web-Homework
-It's homework for Web Technologies Course
+It's a homework for Web Technologies Course